-Expert Witness Conflicts: How to Avoid the Disqualification of your Expert
+Expert Witness Conflicts of Interest: How to Avoid Disqualification

 The process of retaining, preparing, and strategizing with an expert can be stressful, especially during the chaos of a trial.
 However, all of that preparation is of no value unless your expert’s testimony is admitted into evidence.
 If a conflict of interest exists with your experts, then there is a chance that they will be disqualified and their testimony will be excluded.
 It can seem daunting to review an expert’s entire history to ensure that no conflicts of interest exist.
 But by keeping these things in mind, you can potentially avoid a catastrophe at trial.